Creative and Media Careers

 In addition to our online and in-person events, there are lots of other ways that you can find out more about careers in the Creatives Industries.
 Here are just a few of them:

-• Interested in learning more about the Games industry?
-Did you know that Guildford/Surrey is home to many of the UK’s biggest and most important games companies and the Guildford Games Festival will be attended by many of them and takes place on 16 February.
-It’s well worth a visit and tickets are free, so register and find out more!
+- Interested in learning more about the Games industry?
+Did you know that Guildford/Surrey is home to many of the UK’s biggest and most important games companies and the Guildford Games Festival will be attended by many of them and takes place in February each year.

 There are also lots of resources on Moodle, including: